sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_3.rst

 Assessing the reliability of a measurement
 ------------------------------------------

-At this point we’ve thought a little bit about how to operationalise a theoretical construct and thereby create a psychological measure.
-And we’ve seen that by applying psychological measures we end up with variables, which can come in many different types.
+At this point we have thought a little bit about how to operationalise a theoretical construct and thereby create a psychological measure.
+And we have seen that by applying psychological measures we end up with variables, which can come in many different types.
 At this point, we should start discussing the obvious question: is the measurement any good?
-We’ll do this in terms of two related ideas: *reliability* and *validity*.
+We will do this in terms of two related ideas: *reliability* and *validity*.
 Put simply, the **reliability** of a measure tells you how *precisely* you are measuring something, whereas the validity of a measure tells you how *accurate* the measure is.
-In this section I’ll talk about reliability; we’ll talk about validity in section :doc:`Ch02_StudyDesign_5`.
+In this section I will talk about reliability; we will talk about validity in section :doc:`Ch02_StudyDesign_5`.

 Reliability is actually a very simple concept.
 It refers to the repeatability or consistency of your measurement.
 The measurement of my weight by means of a “bathroom scale” is very reliable.
-If I step on and off the scales over and over again, it’ll keep giving me the same answer.
+If I step on and off the scales over and over again, it will keep giving me the same answer.
 Measuring my intelligence by means of “asking my mum” is very unreliable.
-Some days she tells me I’m a bit thick, and other days she tells me I’m a complete idiot.
-Notice that this concept of reliability is different to the question of whether the measurements are correct (the correctness of a measurement relates to it’s validity).
-If I’m holding a sack of potatos when I step on and off the bathroom scales the measurement will still be reliable: it will always give me the same answer.
-However, this highly reliable answer doesn’t match up to my true weight at all, therefore it’s wrong.
+Some days she tells me I am a bit thick, and other days she tells me I am a complete idiot.
+Notice that this concept of reliability is different to the question of whether the measurements are correct (the correctness of a measurement relates to it is validity).
+If I am holding a sack of potatos when I step on and off the bathroom scales the measurement will still be reliable: it will always give me the same answer.
+However, this highly reliable answer does not match up to my true weight at all, therefore it is wrong.
 In technical terms, this is a *reliable but invalid* measurement.
 Similarly, whilst my mum’s estimate of my intelligence is a bit unreliable, she might be right.
-Maybe I’m just not too bright, and so while her estimate of my intelligence fluctuates pretty wildly from day to day, it’s basically right.
+Maybe I am just not too bright, and so while her estimate of my intelligence fluctuates pretty wildly from day-to-day, it is basically right.
 That would be an *unreliable but valid* measure.
-Of course, if my mum’s estimates are too unreliable it’s going to be very hard to figure out which one of her many claims about my intelligence is actually the right one.
+Of course, if my mum’s estimates are too unreliable it is going to be very hard to figure out which one of her many claims about my intelligence is actually the right one.
 To some extent, then, a very unreliable measure tends to end up being invalid for practical purposes; so much so that many people would say that reliability is necessary (but not sufficient) to ensure validity.

-Okay, now that we’re clear on the distinction between reliability and validity, let’s have a think about the different ways in which we might measure reliability:
+Okay, now that we are clear on the distinction between reliability and validity, let us have a think about the different ways in which we might measure reliability:

 -  **Test-retest reliability**.
 This relates to consistency over time.